nummacway/gb300/README.md

 **(GB300 v1 only)** The default BIOS dates to the 15th of December, 2023.
 There might be an older version dating back to the 26th of October, 2023, but the only evidence of that one was corrupted before we could examine it.

 **(GB300 v2 only)** There seem to be two v2 BIOS versions.
-One probably dates to 3rd of July, 2024.
-The other we don't know.
+One dates to 3rd of July, 2024, the other to the 2nd of August, 2024.
 The latter is a bit smaller but seems to be more compatible with different screen revisions.
-See _[What is the GB300 v2?](#what-is-the-gb300-v2)_ for more details.
+Beside the different BIOS, the earlier of the two versions also comes with two savesgames, for `Pokemon - Emerald Version` and `Sonic Advance` (both are GBA games).
+See _[What is the GB300 v2?](#what-is-the-gb300-v2)_ for more details on the GB300 v2 and how to upgrade your GB300 v1.

 ### Saving